yaricom/neat-libraries-compared/README.md

 The MultiNEAT library demonstrates exceptional performance in the number of successful XOR problem solvers among all experiment trials.
 It has a success rate close to 100% and its execution speed almost for times better than of NEAT-Python library.
 All this combined gives it a much higher efficiency score in finding successful XOR solvers.

-### The GO-NEAT Library Results
+### The goNEAT Library Results

-The [GO-NEAT][6] library is written in GO programming language and doesn't provide Python bindings.
+The [goNEAT][6] library is written in GO programming language and doesn't provide Python bindings.
 In XOR experiment, it demonstrates outstanding performance in terms of execution speed but trails the MultiNEAT library in terms of success rate.

 For the instruction of how to install and use a library, please refer to the [goNEAT][6] GitHub repository.